richardreiter/melo-merch/README.md

   - From the products page, user clicks on any product and will be brought out to the product's detail page, including the product description, rating, picture and sizes available.

 - As a Shopper I can see my cart total anytime so that I can be within budget.
-  - The navbar features a cart icon which reflects in real-time the current state of their cart once a user adds/removes/updates any cart items, the price changes.
+  - The nav bar features a cart icon which reflects in real-time the current state of their cart once a user adds/removes/updates any cart items, the price changes.

 - As a Shopper I can view a category of a product so that I can easily find a product I'm interested in without having to browse too much.
-  - User clicks on "Clothing" or "Skateboards" and can click on a specific category.
+  - User clicks on "Clothing" or "Skateboards" and a sub-menu expands, then the user can click on a specific category.

 - As a Shopper I can sort the products' list so that I can sort products by specific filters.
   - User clicks on "All Products" and from there can select by price, rating, category or all products.